taviandir/tampermonkey-CONfetti/README.md

-# CONtract - Make CON great again!
+# CONfetti - Make CON great again!

 This is a tampermonkey script that enhances the UI experience in Conflict Of Nations.